Adding source tables to workbooks

-The CSV upload feature is currently in beta.
+The source tables & CSV/XLSX upload feature is currently in beta.
 To have this feature enabled, reach out to Omni support: support@omni.co.

 Some times you may want to utilize data in an analysis that isn't in one of your database connections, whether it's for data enrichment or an initial exploration.
-Uploading CSVs into a workbook allows you to quickly add data to Omni without needing touch your data pipelines.
+Creating a source table allows you to add data to Omni, whether by manually entering data or uploading a CSV or XLSX, without needing to touch your data pipelines.

 Requirements